jainikpurohit/snake-and-ladder/README.md

 ## Known Issues
 - **Misalignment of Board Cells**: Some cells on the board may be misaligned with others.
-- **Dice Roll Text**: Dice Roll value is not being reflected correctly when you load game.

 ## License